rev-net/memo/memo.md

 - **Versatile:** This simple financial instrument has the power to support diverse applications.
 - **Standardized:** They create a familiar business interaction standard, leading to a positive feedback loop for all revnet-based projects.
 - **Interoperable:** They have the ability to relate financial outcomes between each other, encouraging more collaboration within a competitive business landscape.

-We're also deploying a $NANA revnet as the fee collecting project of the Juicebox V4 protocol, which will act more as a revenue-generating unit of account stewarded by $JBX governance – a token network now active for over 3 years.

 Projects will choose a revnet business structure when they prefer their outcome to be oriented towards maximizing the network's self-propagation while minimizing the potential of any party with privileged access and exploitable liabilites.
 They'll understand their work to have value while also understanding a network's preference to work for itself once instigated, like Bitcoin and Ethereum.